-- Once each day or portion of each day of operation, the Permittee shall inspect all emission points from the emission units listed in Table 3.1 for which no air pollution control device (APCD) is utilized and all emission points from emission units added or replaced in accordance with the provisions of Sections 7.1 & 7.2 for which no APCD is utilized.
-Boilers, wet processes, stationary engines, and emission units monitored in accordance with Conditions 5.2.1 or 5.2.2 are exempt from this Condition.
-The inspection shall be conducted by performing a walk through of the facility and noting the occurrence of the following in a daily (VE) log: - [391-3-1-.02(6)(b)1 and 40 CFR 70.6(a)(3)(i)] - a.
-Any visible emissions.
-The visible emission check may be performed on the building containing the emission unit or directly on the emission unit. - b.
+- 5.2.6 Once each day or portion of each day of operation, the Permittee shall inspect all emission points from the emission units listed in Table 3.1 for which no air pollution control device (APCD) is utilized and all emission points from emission units added or replaced in accordance with the provisions of Condition 7.2.1 for which no APCD is utilized.
+Emission units monitored in accordance with Conditions 5.2.1 or 5.2.2, boilers, the calciner combustion gases, and the cooling towers are exempt from this condition.
+The inspection shall be conducted by performing a walk-through of the facility, noting the occurrence of the following in a daily VE log: - a.
+Any visible emissions. - b.
 Any mechanical failure or malfunction that results in increased air emissions.

 For each emission point noted with visible emissions, mechanical problems or malfunctions, the Permittee shall take corrective action in the most expedient manner possible and reinspect the unit within 24 hours to verify that no visible emissions exist.
+Failure to eliminate the visible emissions or to correct the mechanical failure or malfunction specified in paragraph "a" and "b" within 24 hours shall constitute an excursion.